mosip/esignet-signup/deploy/signup-with-plugins/README.md

 ## Option-1 Install Signup with mock plugin

-      ```cd deploy/signup-with-plugins/signup-with-mock-plugin
       ```
--- Modify the values.yaml file if necessary to reflect your configuration requirements.

-    ```./install.sh
+      cd deploy/signup-with-plugins/signup-with-mock-plugin
       ```
+   Modify the values.yaml file if necessary to reflect your configuration requirements.

+    ```
+    ./install.sh
+    ```

 ## Option-2 Install Signup with mosipid plugin

-    ```cd deploy/signup-with-plugins/signup-with-mosipid-plugin
     ```
+    cd deploy/signup-with-plugins/signup-with-mosipid-plugin
+    ```
--- Modify the values.yaml file if necessary to reflect your configuration requirements.
+   Modify the values.yaml file if necessary to reflect your configuration requirements.

-    ```./install.sh
+    ```
+    ./install.sh
     ```

 ## When necessary, run the delete.sh and restart.sh scripts to safely delete and restart the service.